github/relative-time-element/README.md

 Depending on how far in the future this is being viewed, the element's text will be replaced with one of the following formats:

+- 6 years from now
+- 20 days from now
+- 4 hours from now
+- 7 minutes from now
 - just now
 - 30 seconds ago
 - a minute ago